toladata/Knowledgebase/en/8-indicators/what-is-an-indicator.md

 ###

 ### Basic Indicator Plan Format

+Use this basic template to help you plan indicators for your program.

 | Indicator name | Definition | Data collection sources and methods | Frequency of data collection | Person\(s\) responsible | Method of analysis | Information use |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |